paolodelia99/Lagrange/_posts/2021-04-03-coding-a-smart-contract-with-vyper.markdown

 ## Writing the token contract

 In order to make all the ERC20 token re-used by other application a [standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) has been defined by Fabian Vogelsteller and Vitalik Buterin.
-Since I want to make a proper token, of course, I've decided to adhere to these standards.
+Since I want to make a proper token, I've decided to adhere to these standards.

 The good thing is that Vyper has a [build-in ERC20 token interface](https://github.com/vyperlang/vyper/blob/master/vyper/interfaces/ERC20.py)!
 Let's first import it: